kidthales/docker-aseprite-linux/README.md

   --build-type <build-type>
     The value used for -DCMAKE_BUILD_TYPE.
 Defaults to RelWithDebInfo.

-  --headless
-    Sets value used for -DENABLE_UI to OFF.
-Default is ON.

   --with-g++
       Use the g++ compiler toolchain.
 Default is clang.
 ```